Hardware and layout

 QSPI connection

-The following figure shows the connections when using SPI between nRF7002 and nRF5340.
+The following figure shows the connections using SPI between nRF7002 and nRF5340.

 Figure 6.
 SPI connection